 • Attractive and transparent pricing structure

 Founded in Milan in 2012, Moneyfarm has expanded across Europe, and the platform now manages over £1 billion.
 Again, similar to others, started up with the aim of making investing simple and enable to easy-to-use technology and channel.
+Great for investor who are starting on their journey ad want to keep their options open - no exit fees, and no expensive lock-ins. • Unlike other providers there is access to personal advice

 • Combining human expertise and leading-edge technology to delivery tailored investment strategies